ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-05-CAD_Basics_-_Defining_Sketches_with_Constraints-_Education_Chapter_1_Lesson_5.md

 ---

-A) Lines only
+A) Both lines and points

-B) Points only
+B) Circles only

-C) Circles only
+C) Points only

-D) Both lines and points
+D) Lines only

 ---

-Points only
+C

 ///